Why a health care directive is important

 - A privacy authorization under HIPAA (the Health Insurance Portability and Accountability Act) makes it possible for health care providers to share private medical information with the agent you designate.

 State laws vary, so it’s wise to work with an attorney to assure that your document uses state-appropriate language, is executed properly, and reflects your specific needs and preferences.
 Some states (or state bar associations) provide official or recommended forms for the public.

-While the coronavirus is top of mind, other serious, but temporary illnesses or other limiting medical conditions may also occur that could create short-term incapacitation.
+Serious, but temporary illnesses or other limiting medical conditions may occur that could create short-term incapacitation.